Help With Paternity Matters In Michigan

 Learn More In A Free Consultation

-Contact our Plymouth, Michigan, paternity attorney Stacey L. Selleck for a free initial consultation at 734-713-8995.
+Contact our Plymouth, Michigan, paternity attorney Stacey L. Selleck for a free initial consultation at 734-713-8995 or through our online form.
 Your email or overnight messages are responded to promptly.
 We represent clients in Northville, Livonia, Westland and the surrounding areas.